-Let’s say you injure your knee playing basketball.
+Let’s say you injure your knee.
 With a high deductible, you might worry about how you’re going to afford the medical bills.

 Now imagine if you had already set aside money for expenses like these.
 That’s where an HSA comes in handy!
 You could already have the money you need saved up.

 An HSA allows you to set aside tax-free money to pay for qualified health care expenses.
 This includes your medical, dental, and vision copays, deductibles, and coinsurance.

 There are a number of advantages to contributing to an HSA.

 You can put money into your HSA on a before-tax basis through convenient payroll deductions.

 It’s tax-free as it grows.
 You earn tax-free interest on your money.

 It’s tax-free when you spend it.
 When you spend your HSA on qualified health care expenses, you don’t pay any taxes.
 That means you’re saving money on your qualified medical, dental, and vision expenses.